-Dent Education was one of ten organizations that received funding from the City of Baltimore’s recent $100K grant award pool for local firms creating personal protective equipment for frontline workers during the COVID-19 pandemic.
-One of the few awardees of the ten that focuses on training youth, Dent has trained 51 students to make protective face sheild from home.
+Dent Education was one of 10 organizations that received funding from the City of Baltimore’s recent $100,000 grant award pool for local firms creating personal protective equipment for frontline workers during the COVID-19 pandemic.
+One of the few awardees that focuses on training youth, Dent has trained 51 students to make protective face shields from home.

 For each shield a student creates, they make a dollar.
-A volunteer delivers a box of 100 shieldssh to student workers.
-It takes about 8-9 hours to finish a box for some students and two or four hours to finish for others, students said in interviews.
+A volunteer delivers a box of 100 shields to student workers.
+It takes about eight to nine hours to finish a box for some students and two or four hours to finish for others, students said in interviews.
 The general rule is a student is expected to finish a box in five days.
 Theoretically, students could make $100 or more a day.

 “These young people are creating the product that is saving lives and keeping us safe,” said Rajan Patel, cofounder of Dent Education.
 He went on to explain that although money is a benefit to the students, it’s not the primary point of the program.
 “It’s not about donating and helping the poor kid.
 It’s about recognizing that these people are smart, brilliant and have value to add to Baltimore city.”

 With the unemployment rate rising in Black communities despite falling for the nation overall in the past few months, an extra source of income in a household is welcome.
 Collectively, students in the program have made 8,500 face shields and made $5,000, according to Dent.
 Most youth working with Dent don’t participate for the money.
 They do it for the access to opportunity.

 “If I didn’t join, I’d probably be doing nothing,” said Joshua Chiosi, who has made $200 and 170 face shields.
 Chiosi also makes videos with Dent, and is paid for that work.
 “I’m not really looking at the money.
 Mostly I’m giving back to the community but [the money] is nice, too,” he said.